First inauguration of George Washington

-The first inauguration of George Washington as the first president of the United States was held on Thursday, April 30, 1789, on the balcony of Federal Hall in New York City, New York.
+The first inauguration of George Washington as the first president of the United States was held on Thursday, April 30, 1789, on the balcony of Federal Hall in New York City.
 The inauguration was held nearly two months after the beginning of the first four-year term of George Washington as president.
 Chancellor of New York Robert Livingston administered the presidential oath of office.
 With this inauguration, the executive branch of the United States government officially began operations under the new frame of government established by the 1787 Constitution.
 The inauguration of John Adams as vice president was on April 21, 1789, when he assumed his duties as presiding officer of the United States Senate; this also remains the only scheduled inauguration to take place on a day that was neither January nor March.

 Start of the first presidential term

 The first presidential term started on March 4, 1789, the date set by the Congress of the Confederation for the beginning of operations of the federal government under the new U.S. Constitution.
 However, logistical delays prevented the actual start of the operations of the Executive Branch on that day.
 On that date, the House of Representatives and the Senate convened for the first time, but both adjourned due to lack of a quorum.
 As a result, the votes of the Electoral College for president could not be counted or certified.
 On April 1, the House convened with a quorum present for the first time, and the representatives began their work, with the election of Frederick Muhlenberg as its first speaker.
 The Senate first achieved a quorum on April 6, and elected John Langdon as its first president pro tempore.
 That same day, the House and Senate met in joint session to count the electoral votes and certify the results; Senator Langdon presided.
 Washington and Adams were certified as having been elected president and vice president respectively.